UMAprotocol/protocol/Architecture.md

 ## Purpose

 The purpose of the DVM is to provide prices for assets.
-The DVM provides these prices to financial contracts, which are just smart contracts that need an asset price and have some amount of money that depends on that price.
+The DVM provides these prices to financial contracts, which are smart contracts that need an asset price and have some amount of money that depends on that price.

 ## VotingToken